AI-Prompt-Genius/AI-Prompt-Genius/docs/What's New?.md

 ![[sidebars.gif]]

-You can now click the arrows on the new prompt sidebar and navigation to hide those for a distraction free environment.
+You can now click the arrows on the new prompt sidebar and navigation to hide those for a distraction-free environment.

 ---
 # Previous Versions